ProprioCS/Provia.Documents/Quick Add Opportunity Form.md

 ## User Stories

-1. As an Orion - Salesperson/ Account Manager, I want to quickly create new opportunities with essential information, so that I can spend more time engaging with clients and less time on data entry.
+1. As a Provia - Salesperson/ Account Manager, I want to quickly create new opportunities with essential information, so that I can spend more time engaging with clients and less time on data entry.

 ## Success Metrics